WorldHealthOrganization/smart-anc/input/pagecontent/contents.md

 A persona is a depiction of a relevant stakeholder, or "end-user", of the system.
 Personas are represented with profiles of the appropriate FHIR resource, as depicted in the following table:

+TODO: Expand ANCPersona code system to include all these references, use content from [CPGCommonPersona](http://build.fhir.org/ig/HL7/cqf-recommendations/CodeSystem-cpg-common-persona.html)

 |Occupational title|Description|ISCO code|Profile|
 |---|---|---|---|
 |Auxilliary nurse midwife (ANM)|TODO: Link to ANC content|3221 (Nursing associate professional)<br/>3222 (Midwifery associate professional)|TODO: Link to ANCAuxilliaryNurseMidwife profile|